Kemael/Kemael/README.md

 <h1 align="center">Hi 👋, I'm Kémaël Josua Kauppaymuthoo</h1>
 <h2 align="center">A Curtin University student in Business Information Technology & Systems</h2>

-<h3 align-"left">I'm a passionate of what technology enables us to accomplish in the world.
-More specifically, the use of technology in enhancing organisational operatiosn, solving issues and supporting societal needs.</h3>
+<h3 align-"left">I'm passionate about the different achievements technology enables us to accomplish in the world.
+More specifically, the use of technology in enhancing organisational operations and solving their issues and supporting societal needs.</h3>

 - 🌱 I’m currently learning the **.NET Framework with C# (Console, Web and IoT), R, SQL (PostgresSQL), Docker & Kubernetes, Ansible and Linux (RedHat Fedora/CentOS & Shell Scripting)**